design-automation/mobius-sim-funcs/documentation/io.md

 **Description:** Export data from the model as a file.

-If you expore to your  hard disk, it will result in a popup in your browser, asking you to save the file.
+If you export to your hard disk, it will result in a popup in your browser, asking you to save the file.